-Once an experiment is completed, we can start to carry out our post-test analysis in order to evaluate the results, draw conclusions and decide on what action we need to take next.
+Once an AB testing experiment is completed, we can then start to carry out a post AB test analysis in order to evaluate the results, draw conclusions and decide on what action we need to take next.

-A brief note before we continue on to the test analysis, it is crucial that we only conclude experiments when we have sufficient data to draw valid conclusions.
-This includes a minimum number of conversions, a minimum number of business cycles and of course, statistical significance for our test goals.
+A brief note before we continue on to the post-test analysis, it is crucial that we only conclude experiments when we have sufficient data to draw valid conclusions.
+For an AB test, this includes a minimum number of conversions, a minimum number of business cycles and of course, statistical significance for our test goals.

 An experiment will usually have a single primary goal, so that is the first set of data that we must present.
 Typically we will then drill down in to secondary metrics and specific interaction data.
 To illustrate, if our primary metric on an ecommerce site is ‘Transaction Complete’, secondary goals might be ‘Add to Basket’ and ‘AOV’.
 A specific interaction goal might be measuring the usage of a new element added in the variation.

 In a lead generation landing page optimisation context this might look like: